 Our first Grand Master resigned in 1773 and was followed by Franz Xaver, Graf von Montfort and a noble of the Holy Roman Empire, who remained Grand Master until his death in 1780.
 The Grand Master’s position next fell to successive generations of the Counts of Leiningen – Westerburg – Neuleiningen, beginning with Count Georg Karl I August Ludwig zu Leiningen-Westerburg in 1784.
 It is interesting to note that the Order continued to function without a Grand Master for the intervening four years, admitting new Knights and Dames and carrying out its charitable mission.
-Being chapterial (i.e.: governed by a Grand Chapter and a constitution), and not reliant on a fons for its legitimacy, the Order could continue to operate without a sitting Grand Master.
+Being chapterial (i.e.: governed by a Grand Chapter and a constitution), and not reliant on a fons for its life or legitimacy, the Order could continue to operate without a sitting Grand Master.
 Graf Georg Karl I August Ludwig was succeeded by Graf Karl II Gustav Reinhard Waldemar as the Order’s 4th Grand Master, who was in turn succeeded by Ferdinand Karl III as 5th Grand Master.
 The Leiningens were related to both the Sachsen-Coburg Saalfelds and the British Royal Family.

 In 1783 the Order even made overtures directly to U.S. President George Washington, writing him to offer him and other worthy members of the new American Republic membership in The Order.
 Washington referred the offer to Congress for advice and a committee was struck, causing some consternation at the thought that it was an attempt to introduce the trappings of rank and nobility to the new Republic.
 Washington regretfully wrote back to the Order that Congress had directed him to decline, but “I pray you will do me the goodness to make known to the illustrious Knights of the order of Divine providence, that we receive with the deepest gratitude and most perfect respect, this most flattering mark of their attention and approbation.”